lebrice/LLM_api/README.md

 # FastAPI + HuggingFace + SLURM

-Proof-of-concept for an API for performing inference with a Large Language Model (LLM).
+Proof-of-concept for an API that performs inference with a Large Language Model (LLM).

+## The goal:

+- One ML researcher/student can submit this as a job on a SLURM cluster, and other users can use a single shared model instance via HTTP or a simple python client.

 ## Installation: